TheJakeWalker/SQLAddressBook/README.md

 # SQLAddressBook
-To better understand SQL and how to make a GUI in python, I created a vitrual address book.
+To better understand SQL and how to make a GUI in python, I created a virtual address book.
 My SQL based address book  provides a GUI to perform CRUD operations as well as visually traverse the entries within the address book.
 This was hosted on a Raspberry Pi, but the general workflow is replicable on other playforms and operating systems.

 ## Steps:
 1. Download MariaDB